clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixin.rst

       helloclear: command not found

 #.
-Follow "Option 1: Build a new RPM" from :ref:`autospec` to create a new
+Follow the "Build a new RPM" example from :ref:`autospec` to create a new
    `helloclear` RPM.

    The resulting RPMs are in `~/clearlinux/packages/helloclear/rpms`.